Antimicrobial resistance (AMR) needs a multi-sector response

 The Minimising Antimicrobial Resistance Mission

-CSIRO is working with collaborators from across government, industry and research to initiate a national mission to minimise antimicrobial resistance, where the guiding light is the national AMR strategy.
+CSIRO is working with collaborators from across government, industry and research to secure a future where antimicrobials still save lives.

 Find out how we can help you and your business.
 Get in touch using the form below and our experts will get in contact soon!